-Further details about the Authority's interests in these companies are disclosed in the note on Interests in Companies.
+Further details about the Authority's interest in this company is disclosed in the note on Interests in Companies.

 Inventories (Stocks)

 Inventories are included in the Balance Sheet at the lower of cost and net realisable value.
 The cost of inventories is assigned using the First In, First Out (FIFO) costing formula.